AdobeDocs/analytics-platform.en/help/components/exports/cja-data-feeds/df-column-mapping-prep.md

 When transitioning from Adobe Analytics data feeds to Customer Journey Analytics data feeds, it's natural to want to map every Adobe Analytics data feed column to a data feed column in Customer Journey Analytics.

 However, mapping data feed columns from Adobe Analytics to Customer Journey Analytics is rarely a one-to-one mapping exercise.
-This is due to the following differences:
+This is due to the following factors:

 * **[Schema architecture](#schema-architecture)**: Adobe Analytics variables differ from XDM schema fields in Customer Journey Analytics.